mbcolemere/portsetter-1/readme.txt

 To install simply run the install.sh file in a bash terminal!

-portsetter.usage_en.txt, portsetter.about_en.txt, and portsetter.cpp files need to be in the same directory as the install.sh

-The usage files will be placed in the /files/setport directory of the current user.
+All included files must be in the same directory as the install.sh when run in the terminal The usage files will be placed in the /files/setport directory of the current user.

+After install the program will run as "setport"
+For help use "setport -h" or "setport --help"